smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Getting the Navigation Destination/index.md

 let observerId = sdlManager.permissionManager.addObserver(forRPCs: [SDLRPCFunctionName.getWayPoints.rawValue.rawValue, SDLRPCFunctionName.subscribeWayPoints.rawValue.rawValue], groupType: .any, withHandler: { (allChanges, groupStatus) in
     // This handler will be called whenever the permission status changes if let getWayPointPermissionStatus = allChanges[SDLRPCFunctionName.getWayPoints.rawValue.rawValue], getWayPointPermissionStatus.boolValue == true {
-        // Your app has permission to send the `GetWayPoints` request for its current HMI level } else {
+        // Your app has permission to send the `SDLGetWayPoints` request for its current HMI level } else {
-        // Your app does not have permission to send the `GetWayPoints` request for its current HMI level }
+        // Your app does not have permission to send the `SDLGetWayPoints` request for its current HMI level }

     if let subscribeWayPointsPermissionStatus = allChanges[SDLRPCFunctionName.subscribeWayPoints.rawValue.rawValue], subscribeWayPointsPermissionStatus.boolValue == true {